mmcnair91/fieldpheno.github.io/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

 Our lab is part of the [Department of Plant and Environmental Sciences](https://www.clemson.edu/cafls/plant-environmental-sciences/index.html) at [Clemson University](https://www.clemson.edu/).

-We are located at the [Pee Dee Research and Education Center](https://www.clemson.edu/cafls/research/peedee/) in Florence, SC.
+We are headquartered at the [Pee Dee Research and Education Center](https://www.clemson.edu/cafls/research/peedee/) in Florence, SC.

 {%
   include link.html